cedar-policy/cedar-docs/docs/terminology.md

 1. If no policy evaluates to Allow, then the final result is the default implicit **Deny**.

 Your application must gather all of the relevant information and provide it to Cedar for a decision.
-You provide this information in the folloiwng two parts:
-+ All of the details about the principal and resource entities must be provided to Cedar as the *slice*.
-The slice is the set of policies and entity data that are relevant to the request.
-For example, for a request to authorize a user named Juan to access a shared photo, the slice must include a list of the groups that Juan is a member of, the folder hierarchy where the photo resides, and any other relevant attributes of the user and photo.
-For example, in Amazon Verified Permissions, you provide this information in the `SliceComplement` parameter of an `[IsAuthorized](https://docs.aws.amazon.com/verified-permissions/latest/apireference/API_IsAuthorized.html)` operation.
++ All of the details about the principal and resource entities must be provided to Cedar.
+These details must include all of the entity data that are relevant to the request.
+For example, for a request to authorize a user named Juan to access a shared photo, the request must include the entities for the groups that Juan is a member of, the folder hierarchy where the photo resides, and any other relevant attributes of the user and photo.
-+ Other details that might be useful to the decision, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company's internal network, or whether the user authenticated using a multi-factor authentication \(MFA\) device.
++ Other details that might be useful to the decision, including the transient or session-specific details, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company's internal network, or whether the user authenticated using a multi-factor authentication \(MFA\) device.
 This additional information is called the *context*.
-For Verified Permissions, you provide this information as the `Context` parameter of the `[IsAuthorized](https://docs.aws.amazon.com/verified-permissions/latest/apireference/API_IsAuthorized.html)` operation.
-These details can be accessed by the `when` and `unless` clauses of a policy.

-All of the policies that match any one or more of the principal, action, or resource are called the ***applicable policies***.
-The applicable policies must be included in the slice, along with all of the relevant entities, for the evaluation to return the expected results.
-If the request is for `User::"bob"` to perform `Action::"readFile"` on resource `File::"vacationPhoto.jpg"`, then only policies that reference those entities need to be included in the slice provided for evaluation.
-A policy that allows Alice to write to a different file isn't applicable to the request and therefore doesn't need to be included in the slice.
++ All of the policies that match any one or more of the principal, actions, and the resource specified in the request.
+We recommend that you include all policies to avoid the risk of missing a relevant policy.

 The evaluation results in an ***authorization response*** that consists of the decision \(Allow or Deny\), and the list of ***determining policies*** that resulted in the allow or deny decision returned by Cedar.